 Sidewalk & Trail Sanding

 While the Parks and Recreation Department maintains trails, sidewalk maintenance is a shared responsibility between the Town, local schools, businesses, and property owners.
 Residents and business owners can pick up free sand for ice control on the sidewalks in front of their property at designated locations.
-Please bring your own pale and shovel.
+Please bring your own pail and shovel.

 Please refer to the Snow & Ice Maintenance Policy for more information on snow and ice maintenance on Town-owned sidewalks and trails.